hawky358/ha_creality_ws/README.md

   Remove + re-add the integration or add the resource manually under **Dashboards → Resources** pointing to `/local/ha_creality_ws/k_printer_card.js`.
 * **WebRTC camera not working**
   If K2 family cameras show fallback images instead of live video:
-  1. Ensure go2rtc add-on is installed and running in Home Assistant
+  1. **Verify go2rtc is running**: Check `http://localhost:11984` in your browser
+  2. **Check go2rtc status**: Visit `http://localhost:11984/api/streams` to see configured streams
-  2. Check that the printer's WebRTC signaling endpoint is accessible
+  3. Ensure the printer's WebRTC signaling endpoint is accessible
-  3. Verify the printer supports WebRTC (K2 family only)
+  4. Verify the printer supports WebRTC (K2 family only)
+  5. Check Home Assistant logs for WebRTC negotiation errors
+  6. **Note**: go2rtc is included with Home Assistant core - no additional installation needed
 * **K2 camera shows no image**
   - Check that the printer's WebRTC endpoint is accessible
   - Verify the printer model is correctly detected (check logs for "detected K2 family printer")
-  - Ensure go2rtc add-on is running in Home Assistant
+  - Ensure Home Assistant's built-in go2rtc service is running
+  - Check for WebRTC message format errors in logs
 * **Manual camera mode not working**
   - Check logs for "user forced [mode] mode" messages
   - Verify the camera mode is set correctly in the integration's Configure dialog
   - Restart Home Assistant after changing camera mode settings
-  - For `webrtc` mode: ensure go2rtc add-on is running
+  - For `webrtc` mode: ensure Home Assistant's built-in go2rtc service is running

 ---